JuanHidalgo790/MassSpringDamper/README.md

 ![MassSpringDamperImage](https://github.com/user-attachments/assets/ce52353e-9520-4ec6-add0-d2e105a9f76a)

-The ODE that describes the dynamic of this system is then
+Thus, the ODE that describes the dynamic of this system is then

 $$m\ddot{x}+c\dot{x}+kx=f \sin{\omega t}$$